 - Add Propionic Shermanii/milk mixture.
 Stir for an additional 30 seconds.
 Cover, and let set for 15 minutes.

-- Stir thoroughly, then begin adding rennet/water mixture.
+- Stir thoroughly, then gently stir the rennet into 1/4 cup water.
+Begin adding rennet/water mixture to the milk mixture.
 This should take 30 seconds, using an up-and-down motion.
 Continue to stir, using up-and-down motion, for an additional 30 seconds.
 Cover and let set for 45-55 minutes, or until you get a clean break with a cheese knife.

 - When the curds are thick and shiny, with a clear layer of whey on the top and a clean break, use a long knife to cut them into 1/4- to 1/2-inch cubes.